fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 This function will mainly focus on these aspects：

+- Hive availability: to check the connectivity and speed of Hive
-- Metastore availability: to check the metastore’s connectivity, functionality and response time
+- Metadata store availability: to check the metastore’s connectivity, functionality and response time
+- Metadata integrity: to check the consistency of metadata
-- Hive connectivity: to check the connectivity and speed of Hive
+- Zookeeper availability: to check the availability and speed of zookeeper
+- Spark cluster availability: to check the availability of  Spark session
-- Metadata consistency: to check the consistency of metadata
+- Garbage cleanup: to check the size of garbage
 - Metadata synchronization: to check the synchronous exception of metadata and reload metadata automatically
-- Spark context availability: to check the availability of  Spark session
-- Zookeeper availability: to check the availability and speed of zookeeper
 - Job Engine: to check the availability of job engine

 ### Using Command Line to  Check Manually

 Command lines are also supported to check the individual service status manually.
 Meanwhile, the results will be stored in a log file named *canary.log* (`$KYLIN_HOME/logs/canary.log`), which will also be included in the KyBot diagnostic package.

-You can run the following command line `$KYLIN_HOME/bin/kylin.sh io.kyligence.kap.canary.CanaryCommander <canaries-to-test>`.
+You can run the following command line `$KYLIN_HOME/bin/kylin.sh io.kyligence.kap.canary.CanaryCLI <canaries-to-test>`.

 > <canaries-to-test> could be replaced as the following parameters :
 >